alderhilldigital/gitbook-building-websites/css.md

 CSS uses the box model with regards to layout of elements in an HTML document.
 Each elements consists of a box that contains a series of boxes inside it.
 The outer box contains the whole element.
 The next box in is spaced by a margin from the outer box.
 The next box in is spaced by padding from the margin box and contains the main content of the element.

+### Advanced CSS

+As well as common styles for HTML elements, CSS can do style transitions and transformations.

+**Transitions** allow the control of how an element changes from one style to another.
+They can be used to make the element be animated over a specified period of time.

+**Example**

+`#animate_me { width: 100px; transition: width 1s; }
+ #animate_me:hover { width: 300px; }`

+This will set the with set the width of the element named 'animate\_me' to 100 pixels.
+When the cursor hovers over the element it will animate to 300 pixels wide over a period of 1 second.

+**Transformations** allow the 2D and 3D rendering of an element to be changed.
+This includes moving, turning and scaling elements in both 2 and 3 dimensions.

+**Example**